jolaquai/StringWeaver/readme.md

   * Consider using this if you frequently create `StringWeaver`s with capacities near `int.MaxValue` or instances which are very long-lived.
   * (!)
 Note that `UnsafeStringWeaver` implements `IDisposable` (`StringWeaver` does not).
 Not disposing of instances of `UnsafeStringWeaver` is a memory leak.

-## Specialized

-Namespace: `global::StringWeaver.Specialized`

-* `PooledStringWeaver`: Implements a `StringWeaver` that sources its backing buffers from a `System.Buffers.ArrayPool<char>` to minimize allocations.
-  * Managed entirely by `PooledStringWeaverManager`, which supports several configuration settings you may use to control the behavior of the pool.
-  * Unique to this implementation is the fact that the backing storage may end up fragmented/non-contiguous.
-While this is mostly an implementation detail, it has functional and performance implications when access to the backing storage is required.
-Since the type cannot guarantee direct access to be valid, writers must use the `IBufferWriter<char>` API.
-Readers may use the `GetReadOnlySequence` method to obtain a `ReadOnlySequence<char>`, giving a chunked and immutable, but zero-copy view over the buffer contents.
-  * Consider using this if you frequently create short-lived `StringWeaver`s with medium capacities.
-  * There are several

 # Inheritance

 `StringWeaver` itself is not `sealed` because `UnsafeStringWeaver` inherits from it.
 As such, inheritance from `StringWeaver` is allowed for external types as well.
 There are only a select few members you must override to make your implementation function correctly, everything else (functionality-wise) is handled for you (and not virtual, for that matter):